flairNLP/flair/README.md

 Flair makes it easy to embed your text with many different types of embeddings and their combinations.
 And then train state-of-the-art NLP models.
 Just follow the [tutorial](/resources/docs/TUTORIAL.md) to get a better overview of functionality.
+Or look at to [reproduce our state-of-the-art results](/resources/docs/EXPERIMENTS.md) using Flair.

 ## Contributing